 Applicants should have a BSc degree (or equivalent) in geology, geology-geography, earth sciences, geophysics or a similar discipline.
 An MSc or MGeol in sedimentology or geoscience (or similar) is desirable.
 Skills in field-based geological data collection and sedimentology and stratigraphy are desirable.
 Experience of using GIS software would be useful, though is not essential.

 The project will involve field-based data collection over a series of field seasons.
 Training in field-based sedimentology data acquisition techniques will be provided.
-There will be opportunities for the appointed applicant to spend time working closely with our chosen project partner, Petrotechnical Data Systems (PDS), and one or more of our partner companies.
+There will be opportunities for the appointed applicant to spend time working closely with one of our indsutry project partners.
 Training will be provided in advanced concepts and techniques in clastic sedimentology and stratigraphy, in approaches to basin analysis, and in non-marine sequence stratigraphy.
 The nature of this research project will enable the appointed applicant to consider a future career in either academia or industry.
-The successful applicant will join a team of 20+ academic staff, PDRAs and PhD research students who collectively form the Fluvial & Eolian Research Group, which is based at Leeds but benefits from a world-wide network of research associates.
-The group has been undertaking world-leading sedimentary research for 20 years and is supported by a large consortium of sponsor companies.
+The successful applicant will join a team of 20+ academic staff, PDRAs and PhD research students who collectively form the Fluvial, Eolian and Shallow-Marine Research Group (itself part of the braoder Sedimentology Group at Leeds), which is based at Leeds but benefits from a world-wide network of research associates.
+The group has been undertaking world-leading sedimentary research for more than 20 years and is supported by a large consortium of sponsor companies.

-This research has been agreed as a “Partnership Project” (a CASE project) with Petrotechnical Data Systems (PDS) Ltd, who design and deliver innovative software technologies, R&D and consulting services to the Exploration and Production Industry.
-The project aligns with an existing collaboration between Leeds and PDS to develop innovative geotechnical database technologies for better characterization of subsurface sedimentary successions.
+This research has been agreed as a “Partnership Project” (a CASE project) The project aligns with an existing collaboration between Leeds and our indsutry partners to develop innovative geotechnical database technologies for better characterization of subsurface sedimentary successions.